strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_20_L1_Open_Requirements_Tool.rst

     * - **UID:**
       - SDOC-SSS-77
+    * - **STATUS:**
+      - Active

 The Requirements Tool's development process shall ensure:

-A testability of the tool
+- A testability of the tool.
-The highest possible coverage of the tool's code by test Usage of modern testing methods to ensure adequate coverage of the tool's functions (e.g., command-line interface, web interface, smallest units of code, etc.).
+- The highest possible coverage of the tool's code by test.
+- Usage of modern testing methods to ensure adequate coverage of the tool's functions (e.g., command-line interface, web interface, smallest units of code, etc.).

 **RATIONALE:**